 Neopterin is a molecule produced by immune cells, especially macrophages, in response to stimulation by interferon-gamma.
 It serves as a marker of immune system activation and inflammation.
 Elevated neopterin levels in urine or blood can indicate increased immune activity, commonly seen in infections, autoimmune diseases, or chronic inflammatory conditions.
 Since it reflects the cellular immune response, neopterin is sometimes used to track disease progression or the status of the immune system.

-Nicotinamide adenine dinucleotide (NAD), is a crucial coenzyme found in all living cells.
-It plays a vital role in cellular metabolism, particularly in redox reactions, where it alternates between NAD+ (oxidized form) and NADH (reduced form).
-Beyond its role in energy metabolism, NAD+ is also involved in cell signaling, DNA repair, and regulation of gene expression.
-The maintenance of NAD+ levels is important for cellular health and function, and its depletion is linked to aging and various diseases....
+Nicotinamide adenine dinucleotide (NAD) is a crucial coenzyme found in all living cells.
+It plays a central role in cellular metabolism, particularly in redox reactions, by cycling between its oxidized form (NAD⁺) and its reduced form (NADH).
+Beyond energy production, NAD⁺ is vital for cell signaling, DNA repair, and gene expression regulation, making it essential for maintaining cellular health and function.

 Urinary nitrates are chemical compounds usually absent or present only in trace amounts in urine.
 Their presence can indicate a bacterial infection, such as a urinary tract infection (UTI), because certain bacteria can convert urinary nitrite into nitrate.
 Nitrate testing is a common diagnostic tool for detecting UTIs.